diksssdik/e1002-esphome-dashboard/README.md

 # ReTerminal E1002 colour epaper - ESPHome powered Home Assistant Dashboard

 ## Contents:
-This repository contains all the code and dashboard configurations used on my ReTerminal E1002 colour epaper display, running ESPHOme and displaying dashboards from Home Assistant.
+This repository contains all the code and dashboard configurations used on my ReTerminal E1002 colour epaper display, running ESPHome and displaying dashboards from Home Assistant.

 `esphome.yaml` contains the ESPHome code for the ReTerminal E1002.
 `hass-dashboard.yaml` contains the full raw dashboard used in Home Assistant.